-The Creating Places policies and Supplementary Guidance on Creating Places and Green Infrastructure will ensure that all new residential development will contribute to the creation of successful places and high standards of design.
-Through Policy CP2, green infrastructure, such as street trees, green walls, should be incorporated into the design of a development, thus assisting with thermal efficiency and natural shading/cooling of buildings and contributing to reducing the impacts of new housing on climate change.
+The Creating Places policies and Supplementary Guidance on Creating Places as well as Green Network and Green Infrastructure will ensure that all new residential development will contribute to the creation of successful places and high standards of design.
+Through Policy CP2, green infrastructure, such as street trees, green walls, should be incorporated into the design of a development, thus assisting with thermal efficiency and natural shading/ cooling of buildings and contributing to reducing the impacts of new housing on climate change.
 This approach accords with the Local Housing Strategy in this regard.